OmiObi/Sales-Analysis-with-SQL/README.md

-# Sales-Analysis-with-SQL
+# Data Exploration with SQL

 ![alt text](images/Readme.jpg)

-I analyzed transaction data from Super Mart, using SQL and provided insights into business performance.
+I analyzed dataset from Super Mart, using SQL and provided insights into business performance.